Keyboard shortcuts

 }

-You may be wondering why you need Rc or the Options trait.
-In many practical applications, you'll have a group of immutable settings which will be used in many places.
+You may be wondering why you need Rc.
+In many practical applications, you’ll have a group of immutable settings which will be used in many places.
 Rc (or Arc) allows a single instance of settings to be shared throughout the application.
 You can also use the Ref type alias to switch between them depending on whether the async feature is enabled.
-The Options trait provides a level of indirection to realizing the settings.
-Options might be expensive to create or may come from an external source, such as a file, that should be differed until the settings will be used.
-In advanced scenarios, resolving the backed options instance may even change when an underlying configuration source, such as a file, changes.

-Now that we have some settings, we can put it together in a simple application.
+Now that we have some options, we can put it together in a simple application.

 fn main() {